 Let’s zoom in on this range and see if we can tease apart any differences in bullet drop (inches) between these two heavy handgun cartridges.

-Most of these factors are more of a comparison between the design of the bullet more so than the cartridges, but the amount of force that is carried by the bullet gives us a better comparison between cartridges.
-Because of that, we are going to look at the stopping power (ft.lb) of each of the eight rounds and see if we notice any trends between calibers.
+Most of these factors are more of a comparison between the design of the bullet more so than the type of cartridge, but the amount of force that is carried by the bullet gives us a better comparison between cartridges.
+Because of that, we are going to look at the stopping power (ft.lb) of each of the eight rounds and see if we notice any trends between cartridges.

 If we look at the graph, we notice that when thinking about the 357 Mag vs 44 Mag, the .44 Mag rounds we have chosen bring a lot more force with them than the .357 Mag.
 All but one of the .44 Mag rounds are carrying more than 600ft.lb of force at the 100-yard mark.
-This is an incredible amount of stopping power and will factor into what applications we feel this caliber is useful for.
+This is an incredible amount of stopping power for a handgun round and will factor into what applications we feel this cartridge is useful for.
+All of the .44 Mag rounds carry a lot more energy downrange when compared to the .357 Mag rounds except for the single 158gr Winchester Super-X round.
+The higher grain weight of this round and the amount of velocity behind it bump it up to energy levels that are even higher than three of the .44 Mag rounds.
+Still, as a general pattern, .44 Mag rounds are going to carry more energy and in theory, cause a lot more damage to the target.

-The .357 Mag rounds are no slouches either.
+With that being said, The .357 Mag rounds are no slouches either.
 Though less than the .44 Mag, the .357 Mag rounds are still around the 500ft.lb mark at 50 yards, which is still enough to penetrate and cause damage to targets.
 It also depends on the round.
-The heavier 158gr .357 Mag round performs more like the other .44 Mag rounds in force.
+The heavier 158gr .357 Mag round performs more like the other .44 Mag rounds in force which we would expect given that force is determined by the mass and the acceleration.

 Let’s take a look at another factor that goes into stopping power, the penetration.

-The best method for quantifying penetration without the use of ballistic gel is to look at the sectional density of the bullets for each caliber.
+The best method for quantifying penetration without the use of ballistic gel is to look at the sectional density of the bullets for each cartridge.
 While gel can give us a lot of information, we’re not sure how well they replicate an intruder with heavy denim or a big brown bear tumbling down the hillside at you.
+The one benefit of looking at the sectional density for a cartridge comparison is that it takes out the other variables such as bullet design which spans across the cartridge type.
+We think it is a clearer picture as to how these two cartridges differ in their potential penetration.

 The sectional density is derived from the bullet’s weight and diameter.
 The higher the sectional density, the more force is applied to a smaller area which gives you better penetration.
 We should note that the bullet design also affects penetration.
 Rapid expansion and fragmentation will negate deep penetration.
 For comparison and simplicity sake, we are not factoring in these variables into our comparison, but do keep that in mind.